 Prices Of Spark Plugs And Wires

-Replacing spark plugs means buying a new set of spark plugs and wires, and if the car owner does not know how to change them it will also add the technician chargers.
+Replacing spark plugs means buying a new set of spark plugs and wires, and if the car owner does not know how to change them, it will require a professional installation.

 Spark plugs come in two types thus their prices also vary, the prices of the plugs may depend on the type of the car sometimes too though this is very unlikely.